Poline31/Poline31/README.md

 - Monitor and analyze security events as part of a SOC Tier 1 team.
 - Acted as **SOC Coordinator T1**, overseeing team operations and quality of incident handling.
-- Developed a **self-automated tool in Excel** to verify the accuracy of team tickets, using **ServiceNow (SNOW)**, pivot tables, and formulas to streamline workflow.
+- Developed a **self-automated tool in Excel** to verify the accuracy of team tickets, using **ticketing system**, pivot tables, and formulas to streamline workflow.
 - Conducted quality checks, optimized team processes, and created dashboards to track KPIs.
 - Coordinated incident response procedures and ensured proper escalation and documentation.

-**Key Skills:** SOC operations, Security Monitoring, Ticket Quality Assurance, Automation (Excel, SNOW), Process Improvement, Coordination, Reporting.
+**Key Skills:** SOC operations, Security Monitoring, Ticket Quality Assurance, Automation (Excel, ticketing system), Process Improvement, Coordination, Reporting.

 ---